zhengyuan-liu/Beaglebone-IoT-Secure-Communication/README.md

 # Beaglebone-IoT-Secure-Communication
-A embedded system (Beaglebone) and Internet of Things project about secure communication.
+A embedded system (Beaglebone Green Wireless) and Internet of Things project about secure communication.

 Beaglebone with a temperature sensor accepts commands from a network server, and sends reports back to the server, in both unencrypted (TCP) and encrypted (TLS) channels.